countzero/wsl_debian/README.md

 # WSL Debian

-This project automates the installation and provisioning of the official Debian App for the Windows Subsystem for Linux.
+This project automates the installation and provisioning of the official Debian app for the Windows Subsystem for Linux.

 ## Automated tasks

 The following tasks have been automated:

  * Installation of the Windows Subsystem for Linux
- * Installation of the official Debian App
+ * Installation of the official Debian app
- * Distribution Upgrade from Debian 9 (Jessie) to Debian 10 (Buster)
+ * Distribution upgrade from Debian 9 (Jessie) to Debian 10 (Buster)
  * Installation of common packages
- * Configuration for all Debian users
+ * Configuration of all Debian users

 ## Installation